Birdsong in music: In classical music

 Among twentieth-century composers, Olivier Messiaen used birdsong extensively.
 His Catalogue d'oiseaux is a seven-book set of solo piano pieces based on birdsong.
-His orchestral piece Réveil des Oiseaux is composed almost entirely of birdsong.
+His orchestral piece Réveil des oiseaux is composed almost entirely of birdsong.
 Many of his other compositions, including Quatuor pour la fin du temps, similarly integrate birdsong.
 Messiaen noted that it was "especially difficult" to transcribe the timbres of birdsong for his Catalogue d'oiseaux, as birdsong includes a wide variety of harmonics; he found that he had to "resort to unusual combinations of notes", and that the piano "was the only instrument capable of speaking at the great speed and in the very high registers called for by some of the more virtuosic birds, such as the woodlark, the skylark, the garden warbler, the blackcap, the nightingale, the song thrush, the sedge warbler and the reed warbler".
 He added that only the piano could "imitate the raucous, grinding, percussive calls of the raven... the rattling of the corncrake, the screeches of the water rail, the barking of the herring gull, the dry, imperious sound, like tapping on a stone, of the black-eared wheatear, and the sunny charm of the rock thrush".

 Béla Bartók likewise made extensive use of North American birdsong in his Piano Concerto No. 3.
 Carl Nielsen used representations of bird calls in Song of the Siskin, a rarely imitated bird, The First Lark, and Springtime on Fyn, though much of the effect of birds on his work appears in his orchestral colours and time-patterns.
 Jean Sibelius claimed that the crane's call was the "leitmotiv of my life": it is imitated by clarinets in "Scene with Cranes" in his incidental music from Kuolema.
 Sibelius's Swan of Tuonela has a sad melody on the cor anglais.
 The music critic Rebecca Franks, listing six of the best pieces inspired by birdsong, praises Ralph Vaughan Williams's 1914 The Lark Ascending, which begins with "A silvery solo violin line flutters and darts, reaching up ever higher above the orchestra's hushed, held chord.
 There's no other opening quite like it for instant atmosphere".
 Hanna Tuulikki's Away with the Birds (2013) is composed of traditional Gaelic songs and poems which imitate birdsong; its five movements represent waders, seabirds, wildfowl, corvids, and the cuckoo.
 Other composers who have made extensive use of birdsong in their music include Emily Doolittle and Hollis Taylor.

 The zoomusicologist Hollis Taylor has charted the multiple techniques used by composers when appropriating the song of the Australian pied butcherbird (Cracticus nigrogularis):

+Composer Alexander Liebermann transcribes birdsong onto sheet music and incorporates bird calls into his compositions.
+Species he has transcribed include the musician wren (uirapuru), the common loon, the thrush nightingale, the white bellbird, the Chinese hwamei, the Japanese bush warbler (uguisu), the common peafowl, the oropendola, the cuckoo, and the Javan pied starling, among others.